Mike’s Top Ten of 1942

 Yankee Doodle Dandy

-11-20: Cat People, Holiday Inn, Larceny, Inc., The Major and the Minor, My Sister Eileen, The Pied Piper, Saboteur, The Talk of the Town, Wake Island, Woman of the Year
+11-20: Captains of the Clouds, Cat People, Holiday Inn, Larceny Inc., The Major and the Minor, My Sister Eileen, Saboteur, The Talk of the Town, Wake Island, Woman of the Year

-Tier two: The Big Shot, The Black Swan, Flying Tigers, For Me and My Gal, Gentleman Jim, I Married a Witch, In Which We Serve, Johnny Eager, Journey for Margaret, The Jungle Book, Kings Row, The Man Who Came to Dinner, Once Upon a Honeymoon, The Palm Beach Story, Reap the Wild Wind, Roxie Hart, Saludos Amigos, Tales of Manhattan, Thunder Birds, You Were Never Lovelier
+Tier two: The Big Shot, The Black Swan, Captains of the Clouds, Flying Tigers, For Me and My Gal, Gentleman Jim, I Married a Witch, In Which We Serve, Johnny Eager, The Jungle Book, Kings Row, The Man Who Came to Dinner, Once Upon a Honeymoon, The Palm Beach Story, The Pied Piper, Reap the Wild Wind, Roxie Hart, Saludos Amigos, Tales of Manhattan, Thunder Birds, You Were Never Lovelier

 – – – – – – – – – –